Skip to main content

 Permission Required: Viewing and managing documents requires the Patients Documents Read permission.

-Displays all images and photos attached to this patient’s record in a visual gallery format.
-Useful for before/after treatment photos.
+Displays all images, photos, and videos attached to this patient’s record in a visual gallery format.
+Useful for before/after treatment media.
+Images sent or received in chat can be added here using the Save to Gallery action on the image.

 Memberships Tab